 Because certain criminal offenses preclude an applicant or current student from entering or continuing in clinical settings, Joint Commission standards require a background check with fingerprinting prior to beginning clinical experiences.
-If the student's background check and fingerprinting results are not available by the clinical start date, the student will automatically be withdrawn from clinical and co-requisite courses.
+If the student's background check and fingerprinting, drug screen, TB test and/or immunization results are not available by the clinical start date, the student will automatically be withdrawn from clinical and corequisite courses.
 Continuing students enrolled in clinical programs and participating in clinical experiences must complete annual background checks, drug screens, and TB testing.

-Students whose programs require clinical experiences must complete and pass a background check with fingerprinting, drug screen, TB testing, documentation of COVID vaccination or declination, and immunization verification prior to clinical placement.
-Students who fail to meet these requirements will not only be ineligible to participate in clinical experiences but also may be ineligible to complete the program.
+Students whose programs require clinical experiences may be required, at the discretion of the clinical site to complete and pass a background check with fingerprinting, drug screen, TB testing, documentation of COVID vaccination or declination, and immunization verification prior to clinical placement.
+Students who fail to meet these requirements will not only be ineligible to participate in clinical experiences but also will be ineligible to complete the program.
+Post licensure students are also required to have an active license.